KEEP KRATOM LEGAL!

 Mood: 7 – 8.5 / 10

-Something unique to this plant, in comparison to many other medicinal plants, is the distinct differences of vein color; which has corresponding effects and growth conditions.
-While each vein color tends to have a unique set of effects that can provide clues to the effects that the strain has.
+Something unique to this plant, in comparison to many other medicinal plants, is the distinct differences of vein color which result from breeding and growth conditions.
+These different vein colors often correspond to very reliable differences in effects and can provide strong clues as to what to expect from a given strain.

-However, there are some minor exceptions, especially when dealing with strains with a less balanced alkaloid profile such as Thai, or Borneo strains which on the whole provide a kratom experience that is stimulating or sedating, respectively.
+However, there are some minor exceptions, especially when dealing with strains with a less balanced alkaloid profile such as Thai, or Borneo/Indo strains which on the whole provide a more polarized kratom experience (being more stimulating or sedating, respectively).